Continuing Professional Development

 Course Open Day

-The next Notarial Practice Course Open Day will be on Friday 10 February 2017.
-Bookings your place online at:
+The next Notarial Practice Course Open Day will be in February 2018

 View presentations from the February 2016 Notarial Practice Open Day.
 The film of the 2017 Open Day will be available soon.

 Applying and fees